cl-roberts/.lua-filters/README.md

 filters are the recommended way for users to extend Quarto functionality, and pandoc more generally.
-Pandoc is included in Quarto installations - and Pandoc internally supports Lua - so user extensions can be made without downloading and extra software.
+Pandoc is included in Quarto installations - and Pandoc internally supports Lua - so user extensions can be made without downloading any extra software.

 Pandoc works by reading an input file, parsing a markdown file into an "Abstract Syntax Tree" (AST), then writing into the output